Lightstreamer/Lightstreamer-kafka-connector/README.md

 # Kafka Connect Lightstreamer Sink Connector

-Lightstreamer Kafka Connector is also available as _Sink Connector plugin_ to be installed into [_Kafka Connect_](https://docs.confluent.io/platform/current/connect/index.html).
+The Lightstreamer Kafka Connector is also available as _Sink Connector plugin_ to be installed into [_Kafka Connect_](https://docs.confluent.io/platform/current/connect/index.html).

 In this scenario, an instance of the connector plugin acts as a [_Remote Adapter_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-remote) for the Lightstreamer server as depicted in the following picture: